 (6) If immediately before repeal day proceedings under The Criminal Code section 714A in respect of any property are pending in the Magistrates Court, then section 714A operates in respect of the property on and after repeal day despite its repeal on repeal day.

 ”.

-27 On the date as at which this compilation was prepared, the Liquor and Gaming Legislation Amendment Act 2006 s.
-114 had not come into operation.
-It reads as follows:

-“

-114. Amendments relating to the amended title of the Liquor Licensing Act 1988

-The Acts listed in the first column of the Table to this section are amended in the corresponding provisions listed in the second column by deleting “Liquor Licensing Act 1988” and inserting instead —

-“ Liquor Control Act 1988 ”.

-Table